-From the above description it will be readily seen that my invention forms a fundamental departure in principle from the es-tablished methods of insulating conductors employed in the industrial and commercial 100 application of electricity.
-It aims, broadly, at obtaining insulation by the continuous expenditure of a moderate amount of energy instead of securing it only by virtue of an inherent physical property of the material 105 used, as heretofore.
-More especially its object is to provide, when and wherever required, insulation of high quality, of any desired thickness and exceptionally cheap, and to enable the transmission of electrical en- 110 ergy under conditions of economy heretofore unattainable and at distances until now impracticable by dispensing with the necessity of using costly conductors and insulators.
+From the above description it will be readily seen that my invention forms a fundamental departure in the principle from the established methods of insulating conductors employed in the industrial and commercial ap- 100 plication of electricity.
+It aims, broadly, at obtaining insulation by the continuous expenditure of a moderate amount of energy instead of securing it only by virtue of an inherent physical property of the material used 105 as heretofore.
+More especially, its object is to provide, when and wherever required, insulation of high quality, of any desired thickness, and exceptionally cheap, and to enable the transmission of electrical energy under 110 conditions of economy heretofore unattainable and at distances until now impracticable by dispensing with the necessity of using costly conductors and insulators.

 What I claim as my invention is-1.
-The method of insulating electric conductors herein described which consists in imparting insulating properties to a material surrounding or contiguous to the said conductor by the continued action thereon of a 120 cooling agent, as set forth.
+The method of insulating electric conductors herein described which consists in imparting insulating properties to material surrounding or contiguous to the said conductor by the continued action thereon of a gaseous 120 cooling agent, as set forth.

-2. The method of insulating electric conductors herein described which consists in reducing to and maintaining in a frozen or solidified condition the material surrounding 125 or contiguous to the said conductor by the action thereon of a cooling agent maintained in circulation through one or more channels as set forth.
+2. The method of insulating electric conductors herein described which consists in reducing to and maintaining in a frozen or solidified condition the material surrounding or 125 contiguous to the said conductor by the action thereon of a gaseous cooling agent maintained in circulation through one or more channels as set forth, taining the material in such a state by the circulation through one or more channels extending through it of a gaseous cooling agent, as set forth.

-3. The method of insulating electric con- 130 ductors herein described which consists in surrounding or supporting the conductor by material which acquires insulating properties when in a frozen or solidified state, and maintaining the material in such a state by the circulation through one or more channels extending through it of a cooling agent, as set forth.
+3. The method of insulating electric con- 130 ductors herein described which consists in surrounding or supporting the conductor by material which acquires insulating properties when in a frozen or solidified state, and main-